tokyramarozaka/mimosa-iriela-extension/README.md

 # 🖋 Theoric background

 The tool is based upon the Partial-Order Planner (POP), which refines a plan until it becomes executable.
-In addition to the standard types of flaws, we propose three other types of flaws relative to norms, and their resolvers.
+In addition to the standard types of flaws, we propose three other types of flaws relative to regulativeNorms, and their resolvers.

 `Missing obligation`